umfy/sanguine-oasis/posts/2-mechanics.md

 ### Critical Rolls
 #### Critical Success
-The critical success happens when two successful dice show the same number or there are more successes than the dice invovled in a roll.
+The critical success happens when two successful dice show the same number or there are 3 or more successes.

 Critical rolls are rare.
 When resolving consequences of critical success, be encouraged to bend the baic rules of the game.
 With GM's help describe a cinematic moment, slay enemies with one point-blank shot, jump over the canyon with a somersault.